trinodb/trino/docs/src/main/sphinx/connector/hive-azure.rst

 =================================
-Hive Connector with Azure Storage
+Hive connector with Azure Storage
 =================================

 The :doc:`hive` can be configured to query